-To assist with your preparations for Orange Shirt Day and NDTR, Facing History & Ourselves is highlighting important resources and teaching ideas to help you engage your students in deeper discussions to mark September 30.
+To assist with your preparations for Orange Shirt Day and NDTR, Facing History & Ourselves has highlighted important resources and teaching ideas to help you engage your students in deeper discussions.

-- Recorded Webinar: Deepen your understanding of the gendered impact of colonialization in Canada through this recorded webinar with Dr. Karine Duhamel. - Teaching Ideas: Five Teaching Ideas for Whole School Learning for Orange Shirt Day. - Video: Indigenous leaders, educators, and scholars discuss what it means to work toward Reconciliation in Canada.
+- Recorded Webinar: Deepen your understanding of the gendered impact of colonialization in Canada through this recorded webinar with Dr. Karine Duhamel. - Teaching Ideas: Five Teaching Ideas for Whole School Learning for Orange Shirt Day. - Video: Senator Murray Sinclair, Chair of the Truth and Reconciliation Commission of Canada, discusses what it means to work toward reconciliation in Canada.